nextflow-io/nextflow/docs/faq.rst

         """
     }

-In our example above would now have the folder ``broccoli`` which would contain the file ``broccoli.aln``.
+In our example above would now have the folder ``broccoli`` in the results directory which would contain the file ``broccoli.aln``.

 Channels can contain and emit any type of data structure simplifying the flow of data.

-How use multiple times the same channel?
+How do I use the same channel multiple times?
 ----------------------------------------

 *Q: Can a channel be used in two input statements?
 For example, I want carrots.fa to be aligned by both ClustalW and T-Coffee.*

-A: No, a channel can be consumed only by one process or operator.
-You must split a channel before calling it as an input in different processes.
+A: A channel can be consumed only by one process or operator (except if channel only ever contains one item).
+You must duplicate a channel before calling it as an input in different processes.
 First we create the channel emitting the input files:

 ::